europa-report/documents/milestone_three.md

   - The composition design pattern will be using the React's Component to generate another component.

 ## Layering

-- Server-side Layers
+### Server-side Layers

+#### Service Layer: **Python** & **Crontab Job**
+  - This layer will include Python and Crontab Job tools.
+  - The responsibility of this layer is to maintain data consistency.
+For each new day, the crontab job will be executed which will make an API request from the source containing the data and breaking them down to be organized.
+The organized data will be selectively passed to the data layer.

-    - Data Layer : **MySQL/MariaDB**
+#### Data Layer: **MySQL/MariaDB**
-        -  This layer will include the Maria database and the Reddit API
+  - This layer will include the MySQL/MariaDB database tool and the Reddit API functionality.
+  - Once the data is passed from the service layer, the data will add a new record along with newly made unique identifier to be the primary key and a date of when the information was collected and data to be followed afterwards.
+  - The responsibilies of this layer will be store the collected data from the service layer and pass collected data to the business layer.

-    - Business Layer : **NodeJS** & **ExpressJS**
+#### Business Layer: **NodeJS** & **ExpressJS**
-      - This layer will include our controller
+  - This layer will act as the controller for the presentation layer.
-      - Using NodeJS and ExpressJS to represent and manipulate data
+  - Using NodeJS and ExpressJS to represent and manipulate data.

-- Client side
+### Client-side Layers

-    - Presentation Layer : **React.js**
+#### Presentation Layer: **React.js**
   -  This layer will allow the user to search queries and display the chart of datas from a web browser

 Our team will keep the user interface separated from the back-end by using the tactic Separate User Interface, which will allow changes to be made easier.

 The layered architecture diagram is provided below:
 ![alt text](https://github.com/europa-report/documents/blob/main/layered.png)

 ## Timeline